-While it’s the dream field for many who didn’t make the cut to play on the field or court, it’s a highly competitive one.
-Knowing what you’re up against and whether or not the supply of jobs will be there is what is going to give you the best chance after earning your sports management degree.
+While it’s the dream field for many who didn’t make the cut to play on the field or court, it’s highly competitive.
+Knowing what you’re up against and whether or not the supply of jobs will be there is what will give you the best chance after earning your sports management degree.

 Where Should You Look for Job Outlook Data?

 Anyone can tell you that there will be a high demand for sports managers.
 But that doesn’t necessarily mean their statement is accurate.
 It would be best if you never relied solely on statistics or data compiled by schools that offer undergraduate and graduate sports management programs.

 The administration’s goal is to enroll students, making the program profitable.
 However, you could be making an uninformed career move if you see biased numbers and projections that make the field appear to have a great outlook.
 It’s best for any student who has a genuine interest in choosing a career where they can find work and enjoy stability to reference data published by reliable sources like the Bureau of Labor Statistics (BLS).

 The Bureau of Labor Statistics (BLS) updates its job outlook and salary projections every few years.
 It also publishes other data based on the surveys taken by current professionals in the field.
 These ten-year projections are general and specific.
 According to the Bureau, the general national outlook for all jobs in the United States is positive.
 And the Bureau of Labor Statistics (BLS) expects employment in entertainment and sports occupations to grow 13 percent from 2021 to 2031.

 Furthermore, the BLS expects the employment of coaches and scouts to grow 20 percent from 2021 to 2031, much faster than average for all occupations.
 The Bureau of Labor Statistics BLS also projects around 39,900 job openings for coaches and scouts annually during this time.
 Many of those openings replace workers who transfer to different occupations or retire.
 The numbers for the more specific field of sports management can get much more complicated.